ankush-me/SynthText/README.md

 ### Pre-processed Background Images

-The 8,000 background images used in the paper, along with their segmentation and depth masks, is included in the [same torrent](https://academictorrents.com/details/2dba9518166cbd141534cbf381aa3e99a087e83c) as the pre-generated dataset under the `bg_data` directory.
+The 8,000 background images used in the paper, along with their segmentation and depth masks, are included in the [same torrent](https://academictorrents.com/details/2dba9518166cbd141534cbf381aa3e99a087e83c) as the pre-generated dataset under the `bg_data` directory.
 The files are: